cs-sst/cs-sst.github.io/publications.md

 <h1>2019</h1>
 Lukac M., Kameyama M., Perkowski M., Kerntopf P., Using Homing, Synchronizing and Distinguishing Input Sequences for the Analysis of Reversible Finite State Machines, Facta Universitatis Electronics and Energetics, accepted

+Lukac, M. and Moraga, C. and Kameyama, M. Properties of Bent Functions in the Truth Domain, Information Digital Technologies, 2019, (IEEE Excellent Paper on Reliability Award)

+Lukac, M. and Krylov G., Geometric Refactoring of Quantum and Reversible Circuits: Quantum Layout, Reed-Muller Workshop, 2019

 Krylov, G. and Lukac, M., Quantum Encoded Quantum Evolutionary Algorithm for the Design of Quantum Circuits, ACM Computational Frontiers, 2019

 <h1>2018</h1>